Carolyn worked as a technical writer, software user interface designer, and writes about children's lit, the American West, and investing.

 Hollywood reinforces this stereotype.
-Over the years, dozens, if not hundreds of television shows, movies, and even TV commercials have iconized the American cowboy.
+Over the years, dozens, if not hundreds of television shows, movies, and even TV commercials have made icons of the American cowboy.
 Cowboys continue to be the subject of western fiction, its own genre.
 Cowboys are also immortalized in Western Art, that is, the Art of the American West.
-This artistic sub-genre focuses on cowboys, Indians, and western themes, and pays its cowboy artists handsomely.
+This artistic sub-genre focuses on cowboys, calvalry, Indians, and western themes, and pays its cowboy artists handsomely.

 I have been collecting cowboys of late.
 I don't mean a physical collection of cowboys.
 Though that would be fun too.
 The collection I'm speaking of is a bit more ephemeral than that.
 Funny isn't it?
 You don't usually pair the words ephemeral and cowboy together like that!
 There are many different varieties and flavors of cowboys that feed into the cowboy mystique.
 So just for fun, let's explore these different types of cowboys, real and fictional.

 The Noble Working Cowboy

 The working cowboy actually works with cows.
 He is the real deal.
 They herd or drive cattle to market and make a hard living off the land.
 The working cowboy is usually depicted as sleeping outside, under the stars, with his head on his bedroll and his boots nearby.
 His life is difficult and full of jeopardy, but he is a noble figure.